-It's really not cute or gimmicky at all.
-We believe in the golden rule of treating others as we wish to be treated but to make that happen takes courage, resilience, tenacity and hard work.
-Taking care of others is one of the hardest jobs on the planet as it requires continuous self-sacrifice but who takes care of the care givers?
-That's where we come in.
+We believe in the golden rule of treating others as we wish to be treated but to make that happen takes courage, resilience, tenacity, and hard work.
+Taking care of others is one of the hardest jobs on the planet but who takes care of the care givers?
+That’s where we come in.
 We at HBHS want to help those who have no helping hand in improving the lives of others.
 The qualities of a Honey Badger keep us motivated toward the task.

 Honey badgers will catch large reptiles like crocodiles & pythons as well as highly venomous cobras & the feared black mamba.